MrEnder0/PhantomChat/README.md

 # Plans

-*make users have to do capta time to time
+*make users have to do capta time to time (working on)

 *add css to the chats